 Acquired ptosis is usually treated by surgery.
 The surgery is usually performed as an outpatient (there is usually no need for hospitalization).
 Local anesthesia which numbs the upper eyelid is combined with light sedation so there is little, if any, pain during or even after the procedure.
 The main goals of ptosis surgery are elevation of the upper eyelid to restore normal field of vision and an attempt to achieve symmetry with the opposite upper eyelid.

 Ptsosis is usually due to weakness in the muscles or the nerves of the eyelid.
 To effectively treat ptosis requires a special understanding of the anatomy and pathophysiology of the eyelid.
-The excellent general plastic surgeon who does tummy tucks and breast augmentations almost never has been trained in eyelid anatomy or pathophysiology and should NOT be the one you choose to treat your ptosis, which should be treated only by a fully fellowship trained oculo-facial surgeon.
+The excellent general plastic surgeons who do tummy tucks and breast augmentations almost never have been trained in eyelid anatomy or pathophysiology, and should NOT be the one you choose to treat your ptosis, which should be treated only by a fully fellowship trained oculo-facial surgeon.
 Fellowship in the American Society of Oculofacial Plastic and Reconstructive Surgery (ASOPRS) indicates that the surgeon has greatest specialized training and expertise in this subspecialty.

 If you have ptosis, please contact Dr. Kass who is fully trained to treat this problem and has been in practice in Tampa Bay for over 30 years.